Understanding the Complexity

 AVCs vs main pension

+The main pension and AVCs serve distinct roles.
+The main pension provides structured retirement income based on salary and service.
 In contrast, AVCs allow additional voluntary savings.
 These contributions accumulate separately and follow pension investment rules.
+Together, both components form a combined retirement position.

 A simple way to understand AVCs

+Think of AVCs as part of a two-layer retirement system.
 The main pension forms the core structure of retirement income.
 Meanwhile, AVCs provide an additional savings layer within the same pension framework.
+In effect, AVCs act as a supplementary building block.

-What’s required when setting up an AVC (PRSA AVC)
+What’s required when setting up an AVC

-• Spouse’s death-in-retirement pension as a percentage of the member’s pension: %
+Spouse’s death-in-retirement pension: %

-• Expected future rate of pension increases for the member’s and spouse’s pensions: %
+Expected future rate of pension increases: %

 What happens to AVCs at retirement?

+At retirement, AVC funds become available under pension rules.
 In some cases, AVCs enhance retirement lump sum arrangements.
-In other situations, they convert into retirement income or investment-based retirement structures, such as Approved Retirement Funds where permitted.
+In other situations, they convert into retirement income or investment-based structures, such as Approved Retirement Funds (ARFs).

 AVCs and leaving public sector employment